|Title:||Head Softball Coach/ Sports Information Director|

 He completed his undergraduate degree at Oklahoma Panhandle State in Exercise Science in 2012 before finishing his Master’s in Applied Health and Sports Sciences at Northwest Missouri State in 2014.

 After settling down at LSSC, Miller bought a house and currently resides in Inverness, Fla. with his wife, Candace.
 Candace is a former All-Conference college outfielder who started her career at Hillsborough CC.
-The couple has a three year old boy named Beckett and the couple is expecting their second child in July 2019.
+The couple has two boys, Beckett, who is four, and a newborn named Maddux.